-Note To work with the SIP Paging 25V/70V Amplifier configuration after the initial configuration, log in using the IP address you assign to the device.
-Section 2.7.6, "Configure the Network Parameters" provides instructions for entering the IP address.
+- Note To work with the SIP Paging 25V/70V Amplifier configuration after the initial configuration, log in using the IP address you assign to the device.
+Section 2.8.6, "Configure the Network Parameters" provides instructions for entering the IP address. - 2.
 Use the following default username and password on the User Login page.
 (Figure 2-12):

+username: admin

-username: admin password: admin
+password: admin

-Change the Default Username and Password

-To change the default web access username and password from the Home page (Figure 2-13):
+Change the Default Username and Password from the Home page (Figure 2-13): and Password 1.
+Enter the new username from four to 25 alphanumeric characters in the Change Username field.
+The username is case-sensitive.

-- 1. Enter the new username from four to 25 alphanumeric characters in the Change Username field.
-The username is case-sensitive. - 2.
-Enter the new Password from four to 20 alphanumeric characters in the Change Password field.
+- 2. Enter the new Password from four to 20 alphanumeric characters in the Change Password field.
 The Password is case-sensitive. - 3.
 Enter the new password again in the Re-enter New Password field. - 4.
 Click Save Settings.